About Kananaskis

 History of Kananaskis

-Archeological evidence suggests that humans have resided in the Kananaskis area for over 8,000 years.
-The First Nations people have a deep connection to this land that continues today.
+The First Nations people have resided in the Kananaskis area since time immemorial.
+They have a deep connection to this land that continues today.

 1800s